Non-volatile random-access memory: Commercialized alternatives

-Flash and EEPROM's limited write-cycles are a serious problem for any real RAM-like role.
+Flash and EEPROM's limited write cycles are a serious problem for any real RAM-like role.
 In addition, the high power needed to write the cells is a problem in low-power roles, where NVRAM is often used.
-The power also needs time to be built up in a device known as a charge pump, which makes writing dramatically slower than reading, often as much as 1,000 times.
-A number of new memory devices have been proposed to address these shortcomings.
+The power also needs time to be built up in a device known as a charge pump, which makes writing as much as 1,000 times slower than reading.

 Ferroelectric RAM

 To date, the only such system to enter widespread production is ferroelectric RAM, or F-RAM (sometimes referred to as FeRAM).
 F-RAM is a random-access memory similar in construction to DRAM but (instead of a dielectric layer like in DRAM) contains a thin ferroelectric film of lead zirconate titanate [Pb(Zr,Ti)O3], commonly referred to as PZT.
 The Zr/Ti atoms in the PZT change polarity in an electric field, thereby producing a binary switch.
 Unlike RAM devices, F-RAM retains its data memory when power is shut off or interrupted, due to the PZT crystal maintaining polarity.
 Due to this crystal structure and how it is influenced, F-RAM offers distinct properties from other nonvolatile memory options, including extremely high endurance (exceeding 10^{16} access cycles for 3.3 V devices), ultra low power consumption (since F-RAM does not require a charge pump like other non-volatile memories), single-cycle write speeds, and gamma radiation tolerance.
 Ramtron International has developed, produced, and licensed ferroelectric RAM (F-RAM), and other companies that have licensed and produced F-RAM technology include Texas Instruments, Rohm, and Fujitsu.